-“Over the last couple of years since I retired, I’ve read religiously.
+“Over the last couple of years since I retired from professional skateboarding, I’ve read religiously.
 Not as in religious books.. but like, religiously.
 I ferociously read.
 Like today, I woke up at 7am and read Socrates for 4 hours.
 On average I read 4 hours a day, but I’ve had days where I’ll read 10 to 12 hours.
 A lot of the time these books reiterate what I already know but it doesn’t hurt to study the only topics that really matter.
 It helps you unlock the wisdom you have inside.
 I just have one definitive major purpose and as long as I’m getting better then I’m getting closer.” – Jereme Rogers

 1. 50th Law – Robert Greene

 This is a book mainly to protect 1 principle which is about being fearless.
 I’ve been on this path for a minute.
 It’s natural that we all experience and taste fear.
 But I no longer know the nuisance of self doubt or fear.
 I’ve completely diminished all that.
 Say I’m walking and someone jumped out at the dark at me and startled me, that doesn’t mean it’s impossible to be startled or have a moment of fear, but it’s different to live in fear and experience fear.
 If I’m gonna be here I want to be as great as possible and removing fear is necessary to do so.

 2. The Alchemist – Paulo Coelho

 This ones a story and helps you understand the laws of the universe that are in effect at all times… not like the ones the government makes, but like.. gravity.
 I usually don’t ever read stories, I have no interest in stories because they are just made for entertainment.
 I have no interest in entertainment.
 What entertains me is to grow and progress.

 3. Rich Dad Poor Dad – Robert Kiyosaki